-Currently enrolled students and students admitted or readmitted to the university three months prior to the beginning of a semester, may be eligible to participate in the advance registration process.
-This allows students to register for the next term in advance.
-All eligible students receive registration materials from the Registration Office.
-Following the advance registration period, class schedules and bills are produced.
+Currently enrolled students and students admitted or readmitted at least one month prior to the beginning of Advance Registration, may be eligible to participate in the Advance Registration process.
+This allows students to register for the term in advance.
+All eligible students are sent registration information from the Registration Office.
+Following the advance registration period, class schedules and bills are mailed.